 He has a sharp sense of investigation in the most complex markets.
-And, Mike first developed that capacity for investigation as a reporter for a two-time Pulitzer Prize Winning Newspaper where he was a reporter more than a dozen years.
+And, Mike first developed that capacity for investigation as a reporter.
+A reporter for a two-time Pulitzer Prize Winning Newspaper where he wrote for more than a dozen years.

 Since then, his branding experience has taken him from the largest advertising and public relations firm in Alaska to serving as a communications expert for agribusiness giant Syngenta Crop Protection.